 Note: To simplify the article I used the word marriage, but the word marriage refers to any monogamous and fully committed relationship.
 As I specialize in couples of all backgrounds including married, engaged, living together, dating, and same-sex.
 All of these types of couples experience the pain of infidelity.

 Lyndsey Fraser, MA, LAMFT has over three years of experience providing individual, couples, and family therapy.
 She specializes in couples of all backgrounds including married, engaged, living together, dating, and same-sex (lesbian and gay).
 Within this she also focuses on sexual concerns related to infidelity and sexual dysfunction.
 To learn more about Lyndsey Fraser, MA, LAMFT you can go to her website at www.relationalconnections.com.

 Incoming search terms:

-- unhappy in my marriage after infidelity
+- my wife has decided to end our marriage after infidelity

 - my husband had an affair when is it time to leave?

 - husband had and affair should i stay

 - husband constantly looks outside our marriage